connorrothschild/v4/src/routes/post/tidy-tuesday-powerlifting.md

 ## Load and clean data

-I've already done a lot of the data cleaning for you.
+I’ve already done a lot of the data cleaning for you.
 If you'd like to follow along, here's the process (or, skip ahead!).

 Here, we'll do some minor cleaning and then reshape the three lifts into one column: